Cold Floors in Winter? The R-Value Guide

 floorMuffler® offers underlayment solutions made for optimal thermal performance.
 These products combine high R-values with moisture barriers and acoustic properties:

-• floorMuffler® UltraSeal: Works well for laminate and engineered wood, with cross-linked, closed-cell polypropylene foam that creates an effective thermal break, separating cold concrete from your floor covering.
-The integrated moisture barrier prevents cold dampness from rising through the subfloor, while the UltraSeal lip and tape system seals seams between rolls to prevent drafts.
+- floorMuffler® ultraSeal: Works well for laminate and engineered wood, with cross-linked, closed-cell polypropylene foam that creates an effective thermal break, separating cold concrete from your floor covering.
+The integrated moisture barrier helps protect floors from cold dampness rising through the subfloor, while the ultraSeal lip and tape system seals seams between rolls to prevent drafts.

 Both products feature sealed-seam technology, making complete floor coverage just as important as the R-value itself.
 These specifically made solutions deliver thermal protection that standard underlayments can’t match.